-Before paint is applied the boat is checked to make sure it holds air adequately, rub pads are placed where the aluminum frame has started to wear through the boats fabric, and D-rings and valves are checked and replaced if necessary.
-Next the boat is sanded down and any loose paint is removed.
-Finally the boat is taped and painted.
+Before the paint is applied the boat is checked to make sure it holds air adequately, rub pads are placed where the aluminum frame has started to wear through the fabric of the boat, and D-rings and valves are checked and replaced if necessary.
+Next, the boat is sanded down and any loose paint is removed.
+Finally, the boat is taped and painted.

 Side tubes are a similar process to the boat.
 This year each side tube was carefully looked at, patches were placed if necessary, and then sanded and painted accordingly.
 The side tubes and boats that we use for our motorized trips are incredibly well built and amazingly durable.